Active Advance Pro Wrestling: History

 Kaientai Dojo originated in 2000 as a small wrestling school in Puerto Rico run by Taka Michinoku.
 After Taka returned to Japan in 2002, he established the Japanese branch of Kaientai Dojo, which would soon become a wrestling promotion.
 The small federation grew over the years and is now an independent league that runs as a promotion, wrestling school, and talent loan organization to various other leagues such as AJPW, Dragon Gate and Michinoku Pro.

-Until recently, K-DOJO was separated into two distinct sides, GET and RAVE, which ran separate shows but often joined together during large shows and tours.
+Until recently, K-DOJO was separated into two distinct sides, GET and RAVE, which ran separate shows but often joined during large shows and tours.
 GET was led by Taka Michinoku while RAVE's leader was Hi69.
 After Hi69's departure, Taka Michinoku became commissioner of RAVE, and 296 became commissioner of GET.
 On April 22, 2007, RAVE ran its last show; the two brands merged and now run joint shows.

 A particular aspect of K-DOJO is that it is one of the few wrestling promotions to feature both men and women.
 Women can wrestle in the same ring as men, either during mixed tag matches or even singles matches.
 Also, they can challenge for championship belts, something that would be unheard of in most wrestling promotions.

 In November 2018, it became known that Taka Michinoku had an eight-year-long extramarital relationship with a woman.
 After this scandal, the promotion fired him and sanctioned him for one year without payment.

 In April 2019, the promotion announced that they were rebranding as Active Advance Pro Wrestling (2AW for short).
 This came as the company attempted to rebrand itself after the Taka Michinoku scandal, also changing its colors to black & white.
 That same night, young wrestler Ayato Yoshida won the Strongest-K Championship, symbolically leading the company into the future.

 On January 10, 2020, it was announced that 2AW is now part of the Allied Independent Wrestling Federations as their Japanese affiliate.